A writing tool for MBA essays

 Does it handle the standard "goals, why school, why now" prompts?▾

 Yes.
 Most top MBA programs ask a variant of the same three questions: what are your short-term and long-term career goals, why this school specifically, and why now.
-The drafter has a template for that three-part structure and produces a draft that answers all three rather than over-investing in one and hand-waving the others.
+The workspace has a template for that three-part structure and helps you build a draft that answers all three rather than over-investing in one and hand-waving the others.

 Can it write a credible "Why HBS" or "Why Wharton" paragraph?▾